Laplacian Eigenvectors as Graph Positional Encodings

 The Graph Laplacian Eigen-Embedding

-The Laplacian Positional Encoding (LapPE) for node v is its row in the matrix U restricted to the first k eigenvectors:
+The Laplacian Positional Encoding (LapPE) for node \(v\) is that node’s entry in each of the first \(k\) non-trivial eigenvectors:

 Why Eigenvectors Encode Position